smithb99/uas-ground-deprecated/server/README.md

 3. Finally, run the application
 > `python3 app.py`

-### Pie
+## Pie
 ---
 Pie is a command line tool to help you manage the server.
-Pie is built to help both developers and devops handle everyday tasks.
+Pie is built to help both developers and devops handle common tasks.
 Below you'll find a couple examples of what Pie can do and what can be added to it.

 Currently pie supports database migrations.
 Below are the commands it has.